Diagnostics

 Other

-It is sometimes necessary to refer patients for other tests such as nerve conduction tests or blood tests to full differentiate between certain conditions.
+It is sometimes necessary to refer patients for other tests such as nerve conduction tests or blood tests to fully differentiate between certain conditions.
 At Spine Plus we have access to the full range of such tests so that we can get to the bottom of your problem.